Robert E. Williams (murderer)

 Robert E. Williams (October 14, 1936 – December 2, 1997) was an American spree killer who, in August 1977, killed three women: one in Iowa and two in Nebraska.
 He also nearly killed a fourth woman in Minnesota after raping her.
 Williams was sentenced to death in Nebraska and was executed in 1997 at the Nebraska State Penitentiary by electric chair.
 He was the last person executed in Nebraska via electrocution.

 Early life

 Williams was born on October 14, 1936, in East Chicago, Indiana.
 He had five brothers and one sister.
 Both Williams and his siblings claimed their father was a violent alcoholic who abused his wife and children.
 When Williams was still young, his mother abandoned the family and he and his siblings were separated by welfare officials.
 From the age of 14, he lived in a succession of foster homes.
-He enlisted into the army but was honorably discharged as a corporal in 1958.
+He enlisted in the Army and was honorably discharged as a corporal in 1958.
 In 1971, he arrived in Lincoln, Nebraska.
 A year later, he met Merrily, a white woman, whom he married.
 For the remainder of his life, Williams worked in factories and the railroad industry.